YoavDn/canvas-party/canvas-party-docs/docs/guide/using-react.md

 # CanvasParty with React

-to add canvasParty element to your React appliction first install the `@canvas-party/react` package.
+To add canvasParty element to your React application first install the `@canvas-party/react` package.

 To get started run this command in the terminal at your project root